 In the detail, much has been lost that cannot be recovered.
 One resident lost a whole library of precious books – a lifetime’s collection.
 A local worker lost his private car while driving the municipality’s vehicle to safety.
 The Outeniqua Choo–Tjoe to all intents and purposes is lost to us – an historical train ride that people came from around the world to experience, is no more.

 The Steam Whistle Stop Shop on the Sedgefield station derived 50% of its trade from the Tchoo-Tjoe so that family has also suffered loss of income as have the people running the quaint restaurant and shop at Goukamma station on the way to Buffalo Bay.

 The natural environment has suffered too.
 The island and the frontal dune has been seriously eroded by floodwater.
 Many waterbirds lost their nests and their young (we personally saw a coot stalwartly sitting on her nest as the turbulent river took her out to sea).

 Reports indicate that our weather is going to become more erratic and extreme.
 In other words it’s going to rain less but when we do get it we could get abnormally heavy downpours.
-Everybody along the Swartvlei gets jittery now whenever it rain.
-However, the wheel has turned and we are now experiencing drought – something that is uncommon for the Garden Route.
+Everybody along the Swartvlei gets jittery now whenever significant rain is forecast.
+However, the wheel turned and in 2009 we had almost no rain – something that is uncommon for the Garden Route.

 out over the year with higher figures through the winter months.
 In 2008